 - Zeus, probably the Ur-Example.

 - Loki.
 He'll/She'll swing with anyone.
-And I mean anyone at all.
+Anyone at all.

 - Most post-medieval depictions of demons.
 That their modern visage was inspired by pagan fertility gods and by the Greek satyrs does not help at all.

-- Randy Savage became this by the Fan Dumb thanks to a certain IWC urban legend that allegedly involved a then-18-year old Stephanie McMahon, and whether if it was rape or consensual is up to debate.
-They would claim that this is why Savage was apparently blacklisted from the WWE, despite the fact that not only was he interviewed on the inaugural issue of WWE SmackDown! magazine in 2003, but he also had a DVD set dedicated to him released in 2009.
+- Randy Savage became this by the Fan Dumb thanks to a certain IWC urban legend that allegedly involved a then-18-year old Stephanie McMahon, and whether it was rape or consensual is up for debate.
+The IWC would claim that this is why Savage was apparently blacklisted from the WWE, despite the fact that not only was he interviewed in the inaugural issue of WWE SmackDown! magazine in 2003, but he also had a DVD set dedicated to him released in 2009.

 - Rick Rude: He'll steal your girl, break her heart and leave you the fool.
 All the girls go crazy for the ravishing Rude!